-What is a finance leadership development program?
+What is an executive leadership development program?

-A finance leadership development program is a structured initiative designed to strengthen how financial executives lead people, influence decisions, and drive performance.
+An executive leadership development program is a structured initiative designed to strengthen how financial executives lead people, influence decisions, and drive performance.
 It typically includes assessments, targeted training, coaching, and practical tools that improve communication, accountability, change leadership, and team effectiveness.
 ADI's approach adds behavioral science so leaders can understand what drives performance and reinforce it consistently.

 What does a leadership development program do?